Paul Sarlo: Personal life

 Sarlo studied civil engineering at the New Jersey Institute of Technology, earning both a B.S. in 1991 and an M.S. in 1993.

 He is chief operating officer of Joseph M. Sanzari, Inc., a general contractor specializing in heavy construction, site work and utilities located in Hackensack near Interstate 80.
-Sarlo has overseen more than $150 million in projects and has worked with a skilled workforce of more than 200 men and women.
+Sarlo has overseen more than $150 million in projects and has worked with a skilled workforce of more than 200 employees.
 He worked on the Route 4 and Route 17 interchange near Westfield Garden State Plaza in Paramus, which was completed two years ahead of schedule.
 He has been a supporter of the construction of LG Electronics USA's headquarters in Englewood Cliffs, abutting The Palisades near the George Washington Bridge.

-He married Concetta Maria Sarlo in 1997 and has two sons named Michael Joseph and Anthony Paul Sarlo, who was appointed to the New Jersey State Interscholastic Athletic Association by the 56th Governor of New Jersey Phil Murphy.
+He married Concetta Maria Sarlo in 1997.
+Three years later, she became the First Lady of Wood-Ridge on January 1, 2000 following the swearing in of her husband as mayor.
+Additionally he has two sons named Michael Paul Sarlo and Anthony Joesph Sarlo.
+Both of Sarlo's sons attended Wood-Ridge Public Schools and participated in the town’s recreation programs.
+Anthony graduated Lafayette College in 2022 with a bachelor’s degree in civil engineering.
+Currently Anthony works as a Project Engineer along with his dad at Joesph M Sanzari, Inc. Michael is currently at U.S. Naval Academy as a member of the Class of 2027.
 Sarlo serves as an Executive Board Member on the NJSIAA as an ex officio member.
-His brother Thomas is a councilman in Little Ferry.
+His brother Thomas has been a councilman in Little Ferry and was appointed to the New Jersey Superior Court in January 2024.